aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Fit precision
      - If ``true`` then the precision is a fitted parameter, otherwise it is fixed at the provided value.

-   * - Fit three state
+   * - Max states
-     - If ``true`` then the three-state model is fitted in addition to the two-state model.
+     - The maximum number of states to fit.
 A log-likelihood ratio test is performed to choose the best model.

    * - Significance level
      - The significance level for the log-likelihood ratio test.